-Students in high school who need to recover credit due to failing a course may participate in the evening program.
+High school students needing to recover credit due to failing a course may participate in the evening program.
 Before enrolling in evening classes, students must confer with a high school counselor about cost, times, and locations.
 Students wanting to attend must have written approval from their home school counselor before enrolling.